bentrombley/datafox-eng-blog/_drafts/2018-02-28-not-so-simple-simple-see-more-link.md

 Then add a bit of JavaScript that removes `truncate class` on click.
 [Try it out!](http://jsbin.com/bemoqoy/3/edit?html,css,js,output)!

-It was working brilliantly until the designs changed.
-Now I needed to show a few rows of text instead of a single row, but the `text-overflow` property only works for a single line!
+It was working brilliantly, but after some internal testing we received feedback that we wanted hide or show multiple rows instead of just one, but the `text-overflow` property only works for a single line!

 ### I considered various options